KasperKnop/WEB2/04 Assignment 1/README.md

 There are no requirements for the styling of the games.

-Feel free to add extra features, e.g. an AI opponent or a score tracker.

 Thoroughly test your games, verifying that they have identical behavior and work as intended.
 Submit the assignment as **two html files** (oo.html & fun.html) on itslearning.
 Create the assignment alone or in groups of 2-4.
 The assignment is evaluated on an approved/not approved basis.
 It must be approved in order to attend the course exam.

 **Evaluation criteria:**